maihd/lite/README.md

     - Better font rendering.
     - LiteFx: Framework to make desktop application with C (or other system languages) and Lua/Luau
         - Simple and robust C framework
-        - Can be customize Lua runtime: Lua52, LuaJIT, Luau
+        - Can be customize Lua runtime: Lua52 (or 53, 54), LuaJIT, Luau
         - Fennel simple showcase for Emacs-like scripting experience
-        - Can run LiteXL Lua data
+        - Can run LiteXL Lua data (Use Lua54, but there are no compat layer for LuaJIT)
+        - Can run Pragtical Lua data

 - Features:
     - Line wrapping.